What to expect from this workshop

 - Hold alpha and power constant: As effect size increases, N decreases

-- Hold alpha and N constant: As effect size increases, probability of finding a statistically-significant effect increases
+- Hold alpha and N constant: As effect size increases, power increases, and so does the probability of finding a statistically-significant effect increases

 Guidelines